Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Generate GraphQL types for a JavaScript function.

-  Creates GraphQL types based on your [input query](https://shopify.dev/docs/apps/functions/input-output#input) for a function written in JavaScript.
+  Creates GraphQL types based on your "input query" (https://shopify.dev/docs/apps/functions/input-output#input) for a function written in JavaScript.
 ```